Venlafaxine

-Venlafaxine, sold under the brand name Effexor among others, is an antidepressant medication of the serotonin-norepinephrine reuptake inhibitor (SNRI) class.
+Venlafaxine, sold under the brand name Effexor among others, is an antidepressant medication of the serotonin–norepinephrine reuptake inhibitor (SNRI) class.
 It is used to treat major depressive disorder, generalized anxiety disorder, panic disorder, and social anxiety disorder.
-It may also be used for chronic pain.
-It is taken by mouth.
-It is also available as the salt venlafaxine besylate in an extended-release formulation (Venbysi XR).
+Studies have shown that venlafaxine improves post-traumatic stress disorder (PTSD) as a recommended first-line treatment.
+It may also be used for chronic neuropathic pain.
+It is taken orally (swallowed by mouth).
+It is also available as the salt venlafaxine besylate (venlafaxine benzenesulfonate monohydrate) in an extended-release formulation (Venbysi XR).

 Common side effects include loss of appetite, constipation, dry mouth, dizziness, sweating, insomnia, drowsiness and sexual problems.
 Severe side effects include an increased risk of suicide, mania, and serotonin syndrome.
 Antidepressant withdrawal syndrome may occur if stopped.
+A meta-analysis of randomized trials in depression found an increased rate of serious adverse events, particularly sexual dysfunction and anorexia, and several non-serious adverse effects, including nervousness, asthenia, and tremor.
 There are concerns that use during the later part of pregnancy can harm the baby.
-How it works is not entirely clear, but it seems to be related to the potentiation of the activity of some neurotransmitters in the brain.
+Venlafaxine's mechanism of action is not entirely clear, but it seems to be related to the potentiation of the activity of some neurotransmitters in the brain.